 But what is a tyre blowout?
-This is the loss of pressure in a tyre to a juncture where the tyre cannot stay intact, rendering it incapable, destroying it completely.
-Tyre blowouts can happen any time.
+This is the loss of pressure in a tyre to a juncture where the tyre cannot stay intact, rendering it incapable, and destroying it completely.
+Tyre blowouts can happen at any time.

 Remember, there is a difference between a blowout and deflation.
-The former can is often a result of cracks or slow puncture, which takes place over a period of time.
-However, a blowout happens all of sudden.
+The former can is often a result of cracks or slow puncture, which takes place over some time.
+However, a blowout happens all of a sudden.

 So, can you avoid tyre blowout?
 Based on the tyre type, there are steps you can leverage to prevent tyre blowout.
 In this article, we share some of these tips to help you protect your vehicle tyres.

 Avoid Over Speeding

-By overspeeding, it does not only mean you are exceeding your vehicle’s recommended tyre speed, but it also stays you should adhere to the speed limit while you are on the highway, especially on concrete terrains.
+By overspeeding, it does not only mean you are exceeding your vehicle’s recommended tyre speed, but it also means you should adhere to the speed limit while you are on the highway, especially on concrete terrains.

 Surfaces made of concrete tend to absorb a lot of heat as compared to tar-made roads.
 Most roads in Dubai tend to heat up pretty fast, and this in turn, prompts blowouts, perhaps the high number of incidents.

 Driving within the recommended speed limit allows you to control your car effectively even the tyre blowout.

 Many car drivers in Dubai travel for long distances, to Abu Dhabi, Ras Al Khaimah, and yonder places.
 As such, they are exposed to hot surfaces consistently, which may increase the risk of a tyre burst because of buildup pressure.